 Trade Tolerance Bands

-Autopilot uses preprogrammed trade tolerance bands to determine how many shares to buy and sell.
-After you have selected a model to target, Autopilot uses the following rules to generate trades:
+Nitrogen uses preprogrammed trade tolerance bands to determine how many shares to buy and sell.
+After you have selected a model to target, Nitrogen Trading will use the following rules to generate trades:

-- Excluding locked allocations, Autopilot will sell any holdings found in the current account that are not found in the target model.
+- Excluding locked allocations, Trading will sell any holdings found in the current account that are not found in the target model.

-- Autopilot will then aim to buy/sell holdings in order to get as close to target as possible while being careful not to generate unnecessary trades.
-Autopilot’s optimization algorithm accomplishes this with dynamic trade tolerance bands.
+- Trading will then aim to buy/sell holdings in order to get as close to target as possible while being careful not to generate unnecessary trades.
+The optimization algorithm accomplishes this with dynamic trade tolerance bands.
 Relative tolerances start at +/-10% of the allocation with an upper limit of 4%.

 Risk Number Rebalancing